anujvyas/Machine-Learning-Projects/First Innings Score Prediction - IPL/README.md

 • Optimized Multiple-Linear, Decision Tree, Random Forest, and AdaBoost regression models using GridsearchCV

 ## How will this project help?
-• This project is for the fantasy cricket fans out there, helping them to earn extra points for Dream11 IPL 2020
+• This project is for the fantasy cricket fans out there, helping them to earn extra fantasy points for Dream11 IPL 2020

 ## Resources Used
 • Packages: pandas, numpy, sklearn, matplotlib, seaborn<br/>